 11:15–11:45 Physically-Based Shading at Disney (Brent Burley) [slides: keynote, pdf] [course notes]

 11:45–12:15 Reflection Model Design for WALL-E and Up (Brian Smits) [slides: keynote, pdf] [notebook: mathematica, pdf]

-Stephen Hill is a 3D Technical Lead at Ubisoft Montreal, where his current focus is on physically-based methodologies.
-He previously held this role on Splinter Cell Conviction, where he steered development of the renderer for the entire development period.
-During that time, he developed systems for dynamic ambient occlusion and visibility.
+Stephen Hill is a 3D Technical Lead at Ubisoft Montreal, where his current focus is on physically based methodologies.
+He previously held this role on Splinter Cell Conviction, where he helped steer development of the renderer over the entire (five year) development period.
+During that time, he developed novel systems for dynamic ambient occlusion and visibility.

 Yoshiharu Gotanda is the CEO and CTO of tri-Ace, Inc, which is a game development studio in Japan.

 Naty Hoffman is Vice President of Technology at 2K.
 Previously he was employed at Activision (working on graphics R&D for various titles, including the Call of Duty series), SCEA Santa Monica Studio (coding graphics technology for God of War III), Naughty Dog (developing PS3 first-party libraries), Westwood Studios (leading graphics development on Earth and Beyond) and Intel (driving Pentium pipeline modifications and assisting the SSE / SSE2 instruction set definition).